-TIP managed a training platform and only utilised formal classroom instruction and e-learning.
+TIP managed a training platform and used formal classroom instruction and e-learning.
 Training courses and content sometimes differed from one state to another.
 It offered no formal qualifications to those who attended training and only issued certificates of attendance to participants.

-Unlike TIP, the ATDP offers a nationally accredited training course ensuring that a consistent standard of training is provided to advocates across the country.
-The Course in Military Advocacy (10620NAT) which is supported by the ATDP comprises of six individual Units of Competency.
-Four relate to compensation advocacy and two relate to wellbeing advocacy.
+Unlike TIP, the ATDP offers a nationally accredited training course, ensuring that a consistent standard of training is provided to advocates across the country.
+The Course in Military Advocacy (10620NAT), which the ATDP supports, comprises of 6 individual Units of Competency.
+Four relate to compensation advocacy and 2 relate to wellbeing advocacy.